casper-network/docs/source/docs/casper/resources/migrate.md

   --session-arg "delegator:public_key='0154d828baafa6858b92919c4d78f26747430dcbecb9aa03e8b44077dc6266cabf'"
 ```

+To understand the context of this example please refer to: [Delegating with the Casper Client](../developers/cli/delegate.md).

 In the contract, you can access the session arguments as follows:

 ```bash
 let uref: URef = runtime::get_key(Key_Name)
 ```

 Use the `get_key` function to retrieve the desired session argument by specifying the key's name.

+If you are uncertain, how to use the `get_key` function to obtain a specific session argument, check how to [write a basic smart contract on Casper](../developers/writing-onchain-code/simple-contract.md).

 </TabItem>
 <TabItem value="Ethereum" label="Ethereum">